waylan/mkdocs-theme_dir-example/README.md

 {% extends "base.html" %}
 ```

-Then, via [template inheritence], we define blocks to override the default
+Then, via [template inheritance], we define blocks to override the default
 blocks defined in the parent theme.
 For example, we need the CSS file added
 above to be listed in the `styles` block along with the other CSS files.
 However, we don't want to remove the other stylesheet links defined in that